-The force torque-sensor at the robot's end effector, Fig. 6, allows measuring the 3 degree-offreedom (DOF) components of the force vector and respectively the 3 DOF torque components at the point of contact between the probing rod and the explored object [20].
-The corresponding geometric profile of the object area touched by the probing rod is measured by a laser range-finder system as shown in Fig. 7 along both of the perpendicular directions to obtain a 2D deformation map.
+The force torque-sensor in the robot's wrist, Fig. 6, allows measuring the 3 DOF components of the force vector and respectively the 3 DOF torque components at the point of contact between the probing rod and the explored object.
+The corresponding geometric profile of the object area touched by the probing rod is measured by a laser range-finder system as shown in Fig. 7.